Diagnose Boiler Faults: A Guide to Common Error Codes

 Know when DIY stops and professional help begins: call a Gas Safe registered engineer if you smell gas, have persistent ignition failure after a controlled reset, see visible water leaks, or the boiler shows electrical or PCB fault codes.
 Continuing to tinker with gas odours, uncontrolled leaks or repeated lockouts risks safety and may cause further damage.

-For urgent or unresolved faults, arrange an emergency call-out with a certified engineer who can safely isolate the gas, diagnose control-board issues and replace faulty components.
+For urgent or unresolved faults, arrange an emergency call-out with a certified engineer who can safely isolate the gas, diagnose control board issues, and replace faulty components.
 Neater Heat provides Gas Safe-registered engineers and emergency response services when problems go beyond safe DIY checks.

 Which Brand-Specific Boiler Error Codes Should You Know?